 But after he was born, Sawyer’s birth mother began to have second thoughts about the adoption.
 Silke and Mike retreated to their hotel, heartbroken after having bonded with Sawyer.

-“I think it was because she knew how much pain she was going to go through after, knew that you’re going to grieve for a long time,” Silke says.
+“I think it was because she knew how much pain she was going to go through after,” Silke says.
 “But that said, she also knew that Sadie was well.”

 “I think that’s what ultimately allowed her to go through with it,” Mike says.
 “She knew she was putting brother and sister together.
 Without that, I don’t think she would have done it.”